willow-carroll-polzin/EDUSAT/README.md

 2. Navigate to the "EDUSAT_App" folder
 3. Type the following command and press enter:  ```start cd serial && start cd socket_server && cd webpage```
 5. Now there are three instances of command prompt running, one in each subfolder of the EDUSAT_App
-6. In the command prompt window in the ```serial``` subfolder, type the following commands, pressing enter after each command:
+6. In the command prompt window in the ```serial``` subfolder, type the following commands, pressing enter after each command.
+Note: this may not work if you do not have an arduino connected, as an arduino is necessary for monitoring the system.
+For running the entire system, you must be connected to the onboard arduino.
     * ```yarn setup```
     * ```yarn build```
     * ```yarn start```